 There is money, albeit less, to be made in companies with developed products - not as seemingly "boring" as Canadian banks or Canadian insurance stocks, and still some exposure to the Canadian pharma industry.

-However, there is a significantly lower risk of ruin.
+Blue chip pharma stocks are boring but have a significantly lower chance of ruin.
 Especially if you are learning how to buy stocks, it is essential to remember that, as investors, preserving the capital we currently have should be our top priority.